WeblateOrg/weblate/docs/admin/install.rst

    Use dedicated node when scaling Weblate horizontally.
 File system
    File system storage for storing VCS repositories and uploaded user data.
+This is shared by all the processes.

    Use networked storage when scaling Weblate horizontally.
 E-mail server